Lockdowns averted 3 million deaths in 11 European nations: study

 "Continued intervention should be considered to keep transmission of SARS-CoV-2 under control."

-The researchers estimated that cumulatively between 12 and 15 million people had been infected in the period -- or between 3.2 and 4 percent of the population of the 11 nations.
+The researchers estimated that cumulatively between 12 and 15 million people had been infected in the period -- or between 3.2 and four per cent of the population of the 11 nations.

-That compares with Belgium, with the highest infection rate of the countries at 8 percent, and Spain, where some 5.5 percent of the population, or 2.6 million people, were estimated to have been infected.
+That compares with Belgium, with the highest infection rate of the countries at eight percent, and Spain, where some 5.5 per cent of the population, or 2.6 million people, were estimated to have been infected.

 'LARGE HEALTH BENEFITS'